kristenvinh/Knit_Sweater_Pattern_Recommendation_App/Project_Tracking/week3.md

     - Upload vectors to BigQuery
 3. Used Replit and Gemini to create an app that finds the nearest vectors to an image uploaded by a user.

 ---

 ## What did you make progress on this week?

 - Began process to house 10,000 sweaters in the Database vs the original 5,000
-- Downloaded smaller yolo scripts for app so that it wasn't downloading them fresh every time the application ran
+- Downloaded smaller yolo scripts for app and adjusted the application that it wasn't downloading them fresh every time the application ran
+- Made UI improvements to the app
 - Upgraded to a DinoV3 model
 - Ran evaluation.py script.
 ---